 Finally, it is owned on both sides, that there will be another dispensation, in which Christ will reign personally over the earth; that, before that period, a general falling away will take place.
 The signs of the times announce the approach of the glorious reign of the Lord.
 The church on earth is the aggregate of the elect which are manifested there; if anyone is a member of that church, he is also a member of its parts, that is, of the churches.
 Our brother admits that a portion of the church is mixed up with Christendom, and he acknowledges that the description I gave of it is, for the most part, correct.
 That would suffice also to shew that the sum total of all the churches would not be the church; but I do not now insist on this.

-I resume the first of the subjects mentioned above, in order to shew, I do not hesitate to say, in what respect our brother has not yet laid hold of the truth with respect to the doctrine of the millennium. &#8220;The consideration,&#8221; he says, &#8220;of the eternal glory (p.
-72) appears to me much more fruitful, in consequences of every kind; for what are the thousand years when compared with eternity?
-Moreover, the millennial glory is not that of heaven, where God will be all and in all.&#8221;
+I resume the first of the subjects mentioned above, in order to shew, I do not hesitate to say, in what respect our brother has not yet laid hold of the truth with respect to the doctrine of the millennium.
+"The consideration", he says, "of the eternal glory (page 72) appears to me much more fruitful, in consequences of every kind; for what are the thousand years when compared with eternity?
+Moreover, the millennial glory is not that of heaven, where God will be all and in all".

 This phrase contains such confused ideas, that the best and indeed the only answer to make to it is to present the scriptural truths on this point.
 If Mr. Rochat takes the trouble to study the passage which he now applies to the coming dispensation, he will find that God purposes to head up all things in Christ, the things in the heavens, and the things upon the earth, and that heaven is the place where the millennial glory will shine with greatest brightness.
 When Mr. Rochat speaks of heaven, and says that God will there be all and in all, he falls into complete confusion.
 Is not Christ in heaven?
-There is no connection between heaven and this declaration &#8220;That God may be all in all,&#8221; @1 Corinthians 15: 28.
+There is no connection between heaven and this declaration "That God may be all in all", @1 Corinthians 15: 28.
 The difference which there is between the time which precedes and God being all in all, is that the essentially mediatorial glory will be ended, and Christ will have given up the kingdom to God the Father.
 It is here a question of a period of time and not of a place.
 Christ will always be in heaven; the church will be in heaven always with the Lord, enjoying all the blessings in the heavenlies, before the time when God will be all in all.
 And even then